 Northwest Geology, Volume 42, 2013: Edited by Reed S. Lewis, Marie M. Garsjo, and Richard

 I. Gibson.
 Procedings volume, 38th Annual Field Conference, Belt Symposium IV, The Tobacco Root Geological Society, 406 p.

 Tour Guide: Old Butte Historical Adventures Walking tours (2006-2016); tour guide and trolley driver for Butte Chamber of Commerce (2009-2015) - approximately 25,000 visitors served.
 Guide, docent, interpreter for many other organizations and projects in Butte, Montana.

 Russian and Arabic: general understanding of alphabets; basic knowledge of conversation.

 Experienced HTML user.
-Developed and wrote this web site; responsible for other websites: Old Butte Historical Adventures, Tobacco Root Geological Society, Butte CPR, Butte Restoration Alliance and Academic Leadership Training.
-Previous responsibility for Indiana University Dept. of Geological Sciences, IU Geologic Field Station, and World Museum of Mining (to 2005) websites.
+Developed and wrote this web site; Previous responsibility for other websites: Old Butte Historical Adventures, Tobacco Root Geological Society, Butte CPR, Butte Restoration Alliance and Mai Wah Society, Indiana University Dept. of Geological Sciences, IU Geologic Field Station, and World Museum of Mining and other websites.

 Experienced user of state-of-the-art computer image analysis system for petrography, GIS, and other applications.